Site Contents

 Birkhill Station

-Passenger services currently operate to Birkhill Station which is the starting point for guided tours of the Birkhill Fireclay Mine.
-There is a small shop selling light refreshments.
+Passenger services call at Birkhill Station.
 The station building was moved from Monifieth (near Dundee) and may be recognised by visitors to the 1988 Glasgow Garden Festival where it formed Central Regional Council's Heart of Scotland exhibit.
 Around the station are several woodland walks.